microsoft/AL-Go/Scenarios/TryPowerPlatformSamples.md

-# [PREVIEW] Try one of the Business Central and Power Platform samples
+# Try one of the Business Central and Power Platform samples

 The easiest way to get started with Business Central and Power Apps is to find one of our sample apps: